pauvictorio/addprettier/README.md

     addprettier
     ```

-4. You may now use the `prettier` and `prettier:fix` scripts to check and fix your code.
+4. You may now use the `prettier` and `prettier:fix` scripts to check and fix your code formatting.

 ## Notes

-Modify the options inside the `.prettierrc.json` file to fit your needs.
-Check the Prettier [docs](https://prettier.io/docs/en/options) and [@ianvs/prettier-plugin-sort-imports](https://www.npmjs.com/package/@ianvs/prettier-plugin-sort-imports) npm documentation for more information.
+Modify the options inside `.prettierrc.json` to fit your needs.
+Check the Prettier [options](https://prettier.io/docs/en/options) you may use, as well as the @ianvs/prettier-plugin-sort-imports [NPM docs](https://www.npmjs.com/package/@ianvs/prettier-plugin-sort-imports) for more information.

-The set of `importOrder` options in this script is directly lifted from James Shopland's [blog](https://www.jamesshopland.com/blog/sort-imports-with-prettier), kindly check them out.
-Modify the options as needed.
+The set of `importOrder` options inside `.prettierrc.json` is directly lifted from James Shopland's [blog](https://www.jamesshopland.com/blog/sort-imports-with-prettier), kindly check them out.